ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 The Ballerina binding classes will store a handle reference of the Java object using its `jObj` field.

-The following table summarizes how Java primitive types are mapped to corresponding Ballerina primitive types.
+The following table summarizes how Java primitive types are mapped to the corresponding Ballerina primitive types.
 This is applicable when mapping a return type of a Java method to a Ballerina type.

 Java Type | Ballerina Type
 ---------- | --------------